-In 1974, the Legislature enacted a second procedure enabling a debtor who had not recorded a homestead declaration to claim an exemption when the dwelling was levied on under a writ of execution.7 The judgment creditor was required to petition for issuance of a writ of execution directed against a dwelling and give notice to the debtor who could then assert the exemption.
-This procedure was substantially revised in the Enforcement of Judgments Law enacted in 1982, resulting in the homestead exemption procedure in Code of Civil Procedure Sections 704.710-704.850.
-The probate homestead was put on an independent footing, unrelated to the homestead declaration.8
+petition for issuance of a writ of execution directed against the dwelling and give notice to the debtor who could then assert the exemption.
+This procedure was substantially revised in the Enforcement of Judgments Law, enacted in 1982, resulting in the homestead exemption procedure in Code of Civil Procedure Sections 704.710-704.850.
+The probate homestead was put on an independent footing, unrelated to the homestead declaration.